agndam-corp/server-one/README.md

 - `terraform/` - Terraform configuration for infrastructure
 - `tools/` - Custom tools and utilities

+## DNS Configuration

+The setup includes a complete DNS solution with AdGuard Home providing:
+- DNS over HTTPS (DoH) at `dns-adg.djasko.com`
+- DNS over TLS (DoT) at `dns-adg.djasko.com`
+- Web UI at `dns-adg-ui.djasko.com`

+All DNS services are secured with Let's Encrypt certificates managed by cert-manager.

 ## Security Notes

 - All sensitive data is stored as sealed secrets and can be safely committed to the repository